 C. From the Recipients section:

-○ The custom labels for the recipients (Signer and Counter Signer) and for the certified recipients (Legal team) display
+○ The custom labels for both signers (Buyer and Sales Director) and for the approver (VP Sales) display

 D. From the Documents section:

-○ The name of the pre-attached contract (Service Contract) displays in the Documents area
+○ The name of the pre-attached contract (Household Products Sales Contract) displays in the Documents area

-○ The name of the file that the sender must upload, the Referral Document, also displays
+○ The name of the file that the sender must upload, the Addendum, also displays

 E. From the Sender Input Fields section: